Here you can get some answers to the most common questions.

 When we sell a product like soybeans, the price is usually related to the CBOT quote.
 That quote is always in US dollars.
 But the internal pricing and costs in Brasil is in the Real, the Brazilian currency.
 If the dollar goes up, we will get at better price.
 OTOH machines and pesticides are likely to cost more.
 Vice versa if the Real goes up in relation to the dollar.

-1200 Km by road, but we have possibilities of using rail and river transport a big part of the way.
+1200 Km by road, but we have some possibilities of using rail and river transport partway.

-We have land in 8 separate locations.
-5 in Tocantins, 1 in Bahia and 2 in Maranhao.
+We have land in 10 separate locations.
+5 in Tocantins, 1 in Bahia, 1 in Mato Grosso and 3 in Maranhao.
 We are always looking for more good land and we are in the proecess of buying more.

 For soybeans the CBOT price is given in US Cents per bushel.
 One bushel of soybeans is defined to be 60 pounds.
 60 pounds is ,45359 kg.
 There are 36,7439 bushels in a Metric ton.